 My clinical background is originally as an Occupational Therapist, qualifying in 1985.
-I have experience on in-patient wards, a specialist day and out-patient unit in the late 1980's where I first learned CBT ideas and techniques and then was part of the first community mental health team to be set up in Leicestershire with a specialist role in treating anxiety and depression before moving on to the primary care roles I have mentioned.
-I believe that a good understanding of the whole range of psychiatric and mental health problems can be helpful and reassuring in CBT work especially when people are distressed, confused and worried about how they feel.
+I have experience throughout the whole spectrum of psychiatric care - in-patient wards, a specialist day and out-patient unit in the late 1980's where I first learned CBT ideas and techniques.
+I was then part of the first community mental health team to be set up in Leicestershire with a specialist role in treating anxiety and depression before moving on to the primary care roles I have mentioned.
+I believe that a good understanding of the whole range of psychiatric and mental health problems can be helpful and reassuring in CBT work, especially when people are distressed, confused and worried about how they feel.

 My approach to therapy